Windows Insider Program User Guide

 Leave the program

-On the Windows Insider Program website, sign in with your Microsoft Account (MSA) or your Azure Active Directory (AAD) account associated with the Windows Insider Program.
-Click here to sign in with your MSA or AAD.
+- On the Windows Insider Program website, sign in with your Microsoft Account (MSA) or your Azure Active Directory (AAD) account associated with the Windows Insider Program.

-On your PC, go to Settings > Update & Security > Windows Insider Program, select “Stop Insider Preview Builds” and follow the additional on-screen prompts.
+- Go to Start > Settings > Update & Security > Windows Insider Program, select “Stop Insider Preview Builds” and follow the additional on-screen prompts.

 - Windows Insider Preview may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 Some product features and functionality may require additional hardware or software.